MyMT™ Blog

 Hence, having a focus on low glycemic index foods and the low glycemic load is an important lifestyle intervention for women during their menopause transition.

-When this easy, peasy Roasted Carrot and Sweet Potato Soup recipe arrived in my inbox from the University of Sydney’s Low GI research unit this week, I thought it would be a great winter warmer soup for you to add to the MyMT™ Kitchen this week.
+When this easy, peasy Roasted Carrot and Sweet Potato Soup recipe arrived in my inbox from the University of Sydney’s Low GI research unit recently, I thought it would be a great winter (or summer) soup for you to add to the MyMT™ Kitchen this week.

 Serves 4